-- This Plan contains non-operative components that are intended to make the plan more accessible and the intent of certain policies or concepts more understandable.
-Nonoperative components of this Plan include commentary in shaded boxes, photographs, and graphics. - 3.
-The language used in this Plan is intentional and is important to interpretation and administration of the policies.
+- 1. The contents of this Plan must be read in their entirety, including the Schedules, and any amendments thereto. - This Plan contains non-operative components that are intended to make the plan more accessible and the intent of certain policies or concepts more understandable.
+Non-operative components of this Plan include commentary in shaded boxes, photographs, and graphics. - 3.
+The language used in this Plan is intentional and used to support interpretation and administration of the policies.
 More specifically: - i.
 Language such as "will" and "must" indicates an obligation on the subject of the policy to meet the stated requirements; and - ii.
 Language such as "may", "should" and "encourage" provides guidance, but with some discretion regarding the interpretation of the policy relevant to the context in which it is used. - 4.
-A glossary of defined terms is located in Part F. Words that are bolded in this Official Plan are to be interpreted as defined terms as provided for in the glossary.
+Words that are bolded in this Plan are to be interpreted as defined terms as provided for in the glossary.
+Part F includes a glossary of defined terms. - 5.
+Words that are underlined refer to Provincial legislation.